daddyjasiu/Game-Shop-Database/README.md

 Feel free to check out the `Documentation.pdf` file, it consists everything you need to know about the project.

-We've also split the `.sql` file into three:
+We've also split the main `.sql` file into three:
-* table creation script file
+* table creation script file: `name1`
-* procedures, triggers, functions and views file
+* procedures, triggers, functions and views file: `name2`
-* example and test queries file.
+* example and test queries file: `name3`

 ### Please note that the documentation is in Polish.
 ## We hope you will enjoy reading through our project!